knowit/kubernetes-workshop/docs/_docs/workshop/service.md

 ## Task 1

-Expose your frontend deployment with a NodePort service on port 80.
+Expose your frontend deployment with a NodePort service on port 80, on target-port 8080.

-Expose your backend deployment with a ClusterIP service on port 80.
+Expose your backend deployment with a ClusterIP service on port 80, on target-port 8080.

 Find out the NodePort port of your new frontend service.